 His Excellency Sugiono was appointed Minister for Foreign Affairs of Indonesia on October 21, 2024, under President Prabowo Subianto’s administration.
 Minister Sugiono currently serves as Secretary of the Advisory Council and Vice-Chairman of the Great Indonesia Movement Party (Gerindra).
 Prior to his current role, he served as Deputy Chair of the House of Representatives (DPR) Commission I from 2019 to 2024, where he oversaw defense, foreign affairs, and communications.
 Minister Sugiono entered public service following a brief military career, serving as a First Lieutenant in the Indonesian Army from 2002 to 2004.
 He holds a Bachelor of Science in Computer Science from Norwich University and Master of Business Administration (M.Ba) degree.

-Bali Process Senior Official Co-Chairs
+Bali Process Senior Official Co-chairs

 Ambassador Tri Tharyat, Indonesian Director-General for Multilateral Cooperation